Claude Connector Examples: 5 Patterns for Building Real Connectors (May 2026)

 <SafeArea>

-<div className="grid grid-cols-2 gap-4 p-4">
+<section className="grid grid-cols-2 gap-3 p-4">

-<MetricCard label="Page Views" value={data.pageViews.toLocaleString()} />
+<MetricCard label="Page views" value={data.pageViews.toLocaleString()} />

-value={`${(data.conversionRate * 100).toFixed(1)}%`}
+<MetricCard label="Conversion" value={`${(data.conversionRate * 100).toFixed(1)}%`} />

-value={`${(data.errorRate * 100).toFixed(2)}%`}
+<MetricCard label="Error rate" value={`${(data.errorRate * 100).toFixed(2)}%`} />

 </SafeArea>